izderadicka/audioserve/README.md

 Audioserve is not writing anything to your media library, so read only access is OK.
 The only file where it needs to write is a file were it keeps its secret key for authentication (by default in `~/.audioserve/audioserve.secret`, but it can be specified by command line argument).
 And optionaly it writes files to transcoding cache ([see below](#transcoding-cache)) and positions file.

-Authentication is done by shared secret phrase (supplied to server on command line - either directly or as a file that contains the phrase, former is covenient, but less secure, because often one can see process arguments for other users), which clients must know.
+Authentication is done by shared secret phrase (supplied to server on command line or more securely via environment variable), which clients must know.
 Shared secret phrase is never sent in plain (it's sent as salted hash).
 If correct shared secret hash is provided by client, sever generates a token, using its secret key, which is then used for individual requests authentication.
 Token then can be used in cookie or HTTP Authorization header (Bearer method).
 Token validity period is one year by default, but can be set with command line argument, but system generally expects token validity to be at least 10 days.
 As the token can be used to steal the session, https is recommended (TLS support is build in).

 ### TLS/SSL

 Audioserve supports TLS/SSL - to enable it you need to provide your private server key as PKCS#12 file (in `--ssl-key` argument).
-Here is quick tip how to create private key with self-signed certificate:
+Here is quick tip how to create private key with self-signed certificate (for testing purposed only):

     openssl req -newkey rsa:2048 -nodes -keyout key.pem -x509 -days 365 -out certificate.pem \
         -subj "/C=CZ/ST=Prague/L=Prague/O=Ivan/CN=audioserve"